message/iata/PH.md

 - passengers with a 9(A) visa with an endorsement document issued by the Department of Foreign Affairs (DFA).
 Letters to the Bureau of Immigration (LBI) issued before 8 February 2021 without an expiration date are not accepted;
 - passengers with an Identification Certificate (IC) or a Certificate of Re-acquisition/Retention of Philippine Citizenship (CRPC) issued by the Philippines;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated in the Philippines, at least 14 days before arrival.
-6. Passengers are subject to quarantine.
+6. Passengers are subject to quarantine at the first point of entry.
 7. Passengers and airline crew traveling to Angeles city (CRK), Cebu (CEB) and Manila (MNL) must complete the "One Health Pass" form before arrival at <a href="https://onehealthpass.com.ph/e-HDC/OHP-Registration/">https://onehealthpass.com.ph/e-HDC/OHP-Registration/</a> .
 This will generate a QR code which must be presented upon arrival.
 - This does not apply to:
 - passengers with a diplomatic passport traveling on duty and their family members;